 First, make sure anyone who needs to has seen it and approved (or at least accepted) it.

 But your Charter should be a living document.
 As and when you add new services, update the document.
 You don’t have to revise it weekly, but looking at it once a year, or on a schedule that works for you, will be helpful.
 You’ll be able to compare what you said you would do to what you are doing.
 You can refer to it during PMO Pulse Checks.
 You’ll be inspired to stretch your team more.
 You’ll see how far you have come and how much mature now you are than when your PMO was first set up.

-Overall, the PMO Charter gives you a great basis from which to build a common understanding and a team that supports the business in the most appropriate way.
+Overall, the Project Management Office charters give you a great basis from which to build a common understanding and a team that supports the business in the most appropriate way.
 And best of all, everyone will know exactly what that is.